EatSleepCode-Repeat/EatSleepCode-Repeat/README.md

 ### Hi there 👋

-My name is Cj and I'm a Full-Stack Developer.
+My name is Cj and I'm a part time Full-Stack Developer and full time investment advisor.
 I'm from the United Kingdom, 31 years old, and am currently assisting a group with creating an AI.

 I am open for oppurtunites, ranging from web dev upto and including Data Science.